 Anyone using a taxi or private hire vehicle (PHV) licensed in Greater Manchester would be sure that the vehicle and driver have been checked to a high standard.

 Customers would also be satisfied that, as far as possible, any Greater Manchester-licensed operator that they book a journey with will hold their information safely and that it won't be misused.

 For operators the proposals include:

 We're also proposing a step-by-step pathway to reducing harmful emissions, with the aim of an entirely zero-emission taxi/PHV fleet across Greater Manchester by 2029.

-This consultation will be the first consultation of its kind and everyone, including taxi and private hire drivers and operators, will be able to give their views.
+This consultation was the first consultation of its kind and everyone, including taxi and private hire drivers and operators, who were able to give their views.

 For more details on the proposed standards, please read this briefing note.

 If you have any questions in the meantime, please contact your local authority’s taxi and private hire licensing team.

 Current legislation means that some private hire drivers and vehicles which operate in Greater Manchester are licensed by councils from other areas in England and Wales.